rahul-singh-takuli56/MySQL/README.md

 4. **Order By** -> used to sort the values in ascending or descending order.
    - Syntax: `select firstname from students order by s_id;`
+   - In reverse Order:  `select firstname from students order by s_id desc;`

 5. **And Or Not** -> I know